What Tax Breaks Do Homeowners Get in New York?

 You’ve probably heard about this well-known deduction: property taxes.

-As of 2018 the max amount of property taxes you can deduct from your combined state and local income tax reports is $10,000.
+The max amount of property taxes you can deduct from your combined state and local income tax reports is $10,000.

 The majority of taxpayers in the U.S. won’t be affected by this cap because their property taxes fall below this, but the impact will be felt in states with high property taxes, such as California, New York and New Jersey.